gbif/ipt/HowToContribute.wiki.md

 ## Introduction
 The core development of the IPT is directed by GBIF, but the coding is a community effort and everyone is welcome to join.
 Java or HTML/jQuery developers are very welcome to contribute code patches.
 Patches can be submitted by creating a [pull request](https://help.github.com/articles/creating-a-pull-request/) using a branch or fork of the repository.

-## Source Code Dependencies
+## Source Code Frameworks
-We use Maven extensively to manage dependencies and the build process.
 Please be aware the IPT uses the following core frameworks:
   * [Struts2](http://struts.apache.org/2.x/index.html)
   * [Google Guice](http://code.google.com/p/google-guice/)
   * [Freemarker](http://freemarker.sourceforge.net/docs/) templating
   * [JQuery](http://jquery.com/) for javascript and ajax

+## Prerequisites
+The IPT uses Maven to manage dependencies and the build process.
+MacOS users can use the [Homebrew](http://brewformulas.org/Maven) package manager to install Maven.
+For users of other operating systems please refer to [these instructions](http://maven.apache.org/install.html) on how to install Maven.

 ## Getting the source code